Dates freak me out a little.

 One of the reasons why I chose Republic was that they have bacon wrapped dates on their menu.

 It had been 6 months since the last time I indulged and I wanted to share the joy with my family.
 In all the excitement, though, I forgot to order an appetizer and we went without.
 It didn’t matter–there was plenty of food–but I kind of missed them after.
 And vowed to myself that I would be buying more dates soon so I could make them at home.

 Bacon Wrapped Dates aren’t particularly difficult.
 You pre-cook the bacon a bit before wrapping the dates so they don’t have to spend too long in the oven.
 Be careful to keep as much of the cheese as possible stuffed inside the dates.
 I got a little sloppy sometimes and those ones spewed everywhere.
 Also, do your best to wrap the bacon entirely around your little parcels.
 I cut some of my pieces too small and those just flattened right out in the oven.
 Not that they tasted bad–it wasn’t a total loss–but they looked terrible.
 I wouldn’t serve them to guests, that’s for sure.
 They look too much like cockroaches without their bacon blankets, after all.

-- 8 ounces certified humane bacon
+- 8 ounces bacon strips

 - 18-20 dates

 - Line a rimmed baking sheet with parchment paper.
 Lay out the strips of bacon evenly across it, making sure none are overlapping.